top of page

 Why Diagnosis Cannot Be Direct

 While similarities exist, it is misleading to say that dogs have autism in the same sense humans do.
 Diagnosis in humans requires self-report, language-based testing, and developmental benchmarks—none of which apply to dogs.
 Instead, veterinarians describe certain dogs as showing autism-like behaviors rather than autism itself.
+For dogs exhibiting these behaviors, a thorough evaluation by a professional—often a veterinary behaviorist in complex cases—is necessary to assess the situation accurately.
+It is also important to conduct a differential diagnosis to distinguish autism-like behaviors from other medical or behavioral conditions with similar symptoms.

 This distinction matters because anthropomorphizing too strongly can obscure the unique nature of canine cognition.
 Dogs do not have the same expectations of speech, eye contact, or cultural rules that define human autism.
 What looks like “avoidance” in human terms may be adaptive or neutral in canine terms.

-Subheading: What Can “Can Dogs Have Autism” Really Mean?
+Canine Neurodiversity: What Can “Canine Autism” Really Mean?

 When people ask can dogs have autism, they are usually expressing two concerns:

 2. Seeking empathy.
 Autism has become a widely recognized category of neurodivergence.
 Applying it to dogs reflects an attempt to view atypical canine behavior not as failure but as difference—something to be understood rather than punished.
+Embracing neurodiversity in dogs encourages us to acknowledge and accept their individual differences with empathy and understanding.

-Comparing Dogs and Humans
+Comparing Repetitive Behaviors in Dogs and Humans

 There are, however, striking parallels worth noting: